Azure/azure-sdk-for-node/lib/services/applicationinsightsQuery/README.md

 import * as msRest from "ms-rest-js";
 import * as msRestAzure from "ms-rest-azure-js";
 import * as msRestNodeAuth from "ms-rest-nodeauth";
-import { ApplicationInsightsDataClient, ApplicationInsightsDataModels, ApplicationInsightsDataMappers } from "azure-applicationinsights-query";
+import { ApplicationInsightsDataClient, ApplicationInsightsDataModels, ApplicationInsightsDataMappers } from "";
 const subscriptionId = process.env["AZURE_SUBSCRIPTION_ID"];

 msRestNodeAuth.interactiveLogin().then((creds) => {